Spirit of the Islands - World Whisky Day

 Lochranza's Isle of Arran Distillers and Lagg Distillery in Kilmory revived the ancient tradition of whisky making on the island.
 Isle of Arran Gin - a craft gin created by four locals, passionate about locally-sourced produce is another addition to the island's incredible call sheet on food and drink.

-The Isle of Skye Distillers is based in Portree is the island's first gin distillery, producers of Misty Isle Gin using the waters of nearby Storr Loch.
+The Isle of Skye Distillers is based in Portree is the island's first gin distillery, producers of using the waters of nearby Storr Loch.
 When it comes to whisky, Skye is renowned, with both Tallisker and now Torabhaig distilleries on the island.

-Located on the most westerly peninsula on the British Isles is the Ardnamurchan distillery - a bottler of rare cask and limited-edition single malt whisky, also due to release its own malt in the next couple of years.
+Located on the most westerly peninsula on the British Isles is the Adelphi Distillery in Ardnamurchan - a bottler of rare cask and limited-edition single malt whisky, also due to release its own malt in the next couple of years.